Do you know what this is?

 Instead of just bringing great TV shows and movies to users all over the world, the company decided to start telling its own stories, to create more awareness for the brand and to expand like crazy in its first few years.

-Daredevil is fully financed and produced by Netflix and, who would’ve thought, a Marvel classic.
+Daredevil is fully financed and produced by Netflix and, who would’ve thought, is a Marvel classic.

 See how the content marketing wheel keeps turning round and round?